nanjizal/secrets4haxe/md/intro1.md

 ## Secrets 4 Haxe

 It is simple to test some basic Haxe in the browser.
+I will not explain everything but jump straight in and get a feel.

 Go to https://try.haxe.org/